rovaughn/platform-docs/platform/manual/graphql-tutorial/customise-schema-views.rst

 Relationships to/from views
 ---------------------------

-We have seen how we can get author's average rating using the Data APIs.
+We have seen how we can get the author's average rating using the Data APIs.
 However, additional information of each author can be attached to the ``author_average_rating`` view using an object relationship say, ``author``.

 All the relationships that we've defined till now use foreign key constraints.
 However, you cannot define foreign key constraints on/to views.
 So, in these cases, we have to manually define a relationship.

-Here, we are defining a relationship from a ``author_average_rating`` view to ``author`` table:
+Here, we are defining a relationship from the ``author_average_rating`` view to the ``author`` table:

 .. image:: ../../../img/platform/manual/graphql-tutorial/tutorial-add-manual-relationship.png

 The above relationship will allow you to fetch author's details when querying the view.
-But we might want to fetch author's average rating when querying the author table itself.
-So we will now create a relationship from ``author`` table to ``author_average_rating`` view:
+But we might want to fetch the author's average rating when querying the author table itself.
+So we will now create a relationship from the ``author`` table to the ``author_average_rating`` view:

 .. image:: ../../../img/platform/manual/graphql-tutorial/tutorial-add-manual-rel-from-table.png